Titanic Museum Welcomes Unique Month-Long Exhibits and Events

 Vacationing in the Smokies can be a fun and educational experience for anyone visiting the attractions and museums dotted throughout the area.
 A favorite for families is the Titanic Pigeon Forge museum because of the educational tours and larger-than-life exhibits.
-February is filled with exciting and informative events at the museum, so Stony Brook Cabins, a premier provider of cabins in Pigeon Forge and Gatlinburg, has all the details.
+February is filled with exciting and informative events at the museum, and we have all the details.

 As a survivor of the RMS Titanic, Margaret Brown is known best for her heroic efforts to help others evacuate the ship.
 She raised more than $20,000 for a relief fund to help those who had lost everything.